PadalaBalaSivaSaiMegiReddy/ecommerce-site/README.md

 ## Acknowledgments

-- This project was built as part of a tutorial by [TechInfoYT]
+- This project was built as part of a tutorial by [TechInfoYT] and added more features to it.